cibere/Flow.Launcher.Plugin.WordNikDictionary/README.md

 ![](Images/select_search_modifier_menu.png)

 ### Autocomplete Miss-spelled Words
 If you misspell a word, wordnik dictionary uses a list of over 370 thousand words to try and figure out what you were trying to spell, and ranks them by how certain it is.
+Though the source for the list of words and definitions are different!
+So there may be differences in the data.
 > [!NOTE]
-> The source for the list of words and definitions are different!
-So there may be differences in the data.
+> When attempting to use this feature for the first time, you will be prompted to either open up the settings menu to choose the path of a custom word list file, or download one from [dwyl on github](https://github.com/dwyl/english-words).

 ![](Images/unknown_word_spellcheck_example.png)